 Who does not like dogs?
-They are a joy, a best friend, part of our family.
+They are a joy, a best friend, and part of our family.
 I love animals in general.
 And it breaks my heart to see people abandoning or mistreating them.
 7

 Unfortunately, it is still a reality out there.
 On the other side, there are people like the ones responsible for Miracle’s Mission – a non-profit animal welfare organisation that works with sick, injured, and difficult animals.

-Their mission is to provide a place of safety for animals in danger, to educate on the need for neutering both pets and strays and to neuter stray dogs and cats to prevent the birth of more dogs and cats onto the streets.
+Its mission is to provide a place of safety for animals in danger, to educate on the need for neutering both pets and strays and to neuter stray dogs and cats to prevent the birth of more dogs and cats onto the streets.

 Before we present Miracle’s Mission, here is something to warm up your hearts:

-“Miracle was a dog who was rescued from the streets of Borneo at one-week-old before her tiny eyes were even open.
+“Miracle was a dog who was rescued from the streets of Borneo at one-week old before her tiny eyes were even open.
 She had several injuries and was very weak, but she made a miraculous recovery and is now strong, happy, and healthy living with her adopted brother Ben, sister Star and sister Tess.

 Victoria is now working towards saving many more stray dogs and other stray animals all around the world, starting in Borneo where Miracle was rescued.”
 Read her interview now.